RideAmigosCorp/lambda-expire-snapshots/README.md

    npm run package-for-deploy

+Create a new Lambda function in the AWS management console or via CLI and choose "Upload a .zip file" for the code entry type.

+Make sure an IAM role with the apporopriate snapshot policy is available for the execution role.

-To create a trigger, visit AWS Cloudwatch and create a new event rule.
+To create a trigger, visit AWS Cloudwatch and create a new event rule

 Select the "cron" option and express the schedule you want to run your snapshots on.
 For example, every day at 3 AM UTC would look like this: